Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 - **resources/wiki/create-topic** - Allows users to create new topics in the wiki

 Important: Wiki features are dependent on the main wiki page access.
 When the main wiki page (`resources/wiki`) is disabled for a department, all wiki sub-features are automatically inaccessible.
 When the main wiki page is enabled, individual wiki features can be selectively enabled or disabled.

+### Inventory Features
+The following inventory features can be controlled per department:

+#### Inbound Features
+- **inventory/inbound/export-csv** - Allows users to export inbound transactions to CSV
+- **inventory/inbound/add-transaction** - Allows users to add new inbound transactions
+- **inventory/inbound/edit-transaction** - Allows users to edit existing inbound transactions
+- **inventory/inbound/delete-transaction** - Allows users to delete inbound transactions
+- **inventory/inbound/mark-as-stored** - Allows users to mark inbound transactions as stored

+#### Store Features
+- **inventory/store/export-csv** - Allows users to export stored transactions to CSV
+- **inventory/store/create-outbound** - Allows users to create outbound transactions from stored items

+#### Outbound Features
+- **inventory/outbound/export-csv** - Allows users to export outbound transactions to CSV
+- **inventory/outbound/mark-as-dispatched** - Allows users to mark outbound transactions as dispatched
+- **inventory/outbound/mark-as-delivered** - Allows users to mark outbound transactions as delivered
+- **inventory/outbound/delete-transaction** - Allows users to delete outbound transactions

+Important: Inventory features are dependent on their respective inventory page access.
+When the main inventory pages (`inventory/inbound`, `inventory/store`, `inventory/outbound`) are disabled for a department, all related sub-features are automatically inaccessible.
+When the main inventory pages are enabled, individual inventory features can be selectively enabled or disabled.

 When a department does not have access to a feature, the corresponding UI elements are hidden from the interface.